-In the year under review, no loans or credits were granted to members of the Board of Directors, the Executive Group Management Board or the Extended Group Management Board respectively.
-Moreover, no loans or credits were granted to former members of the Board of Directors, the Executive Group Management Board or the Extended Group Management Board respectively.
-The same holds true for the previous year.
+In the year under review, as in the previous year, no loans or credits were granted to members of the Board of Directors, the Executive Group Management Board or the Extended Group Management Board.
+Moreover, no loans or credits at non-standard market rates were granted to former members of the Board of Directors, the Executive Group Management Board or the Extended Group Management Board, either in the year under review or the previous year.